Caripson/ProML/docs/streaming.md

     *   `chunk 5: {"delta": " with that."}`
     *   `...`

-3. The PromptLang runtime doesn't wait for the end.
+3. The ProML runtime doesn't wait for the end.
 It immediately forwards these chunks to the client application (e.g., a web browser or a terminal).
 4. The client application is responsible for appending these chunks together and displaying them to the user in real-time, creating the familiar typing effect.
 5. Simultaneously, the runtime can be assembling the chunks internally.
 When the stream is finished, it can construct the final, complete JSON object (`{"response_text": "Hello!
 I can certainly help with that."}`) and validate it against the `OUTPUT_SCHEMA`.